BigCommerce Review: Fees, Comparisons, Complaints & Lawsuits

 In-House Sales Team

 BigCommerce appears to primarily market its services through its website, through an affiliate program, and through strategic partnerships with other businesses.
-The company does not appear to employ in-person or outbound sales staff, and there is currently only one negative BigCommerce review online that describes merchant issues with the company’s advertising tactics.
+The company does not appear to employ in-person or outbound sales staff, and there is currently only one negative BigCommerce review online that describes client issues with the company’s advertising tactics.
 In this case, a customer was initially contacted through a cold call and was unhappy with the service ultimately provided.

 No Deceptive Quotes

 The company lists a large number of rates and fees on its website, and there is no evidence at this time that these rates are deceptively quoted.
 It should be noted that the company’s claim of “no transaction fees” only refers to the fact that it does not charge an additional markup above third-party payment gateways or merchant accounts.
-Merchants will still have to pay transaction fees, either through Braintree/PayPal or a third-party payment processor.
+Businesses will still have to pay transaction fees, either through Braintree/PayPal or a third-party payment processor.
 If you suspect that BigCommerce is slipping hidden fees into your contract, you can double-check your monthly bill with a third-party statement audit.

-BigCommerce Review Summary
+Our BigCommerce Review Summary

-Our Final Thoughts and Opinions
+Our Final Thoughts

 • Brett Thomas